-MAN 3504 OPERATIONS MANAGEMENT
+MAN 3504 OPERATIONS MANAGEMENT 3 cr. hrs.

 This course describes the scope of operations management and how it pertains to the whole organization.
 Quantitative principles and techniques to effective planning and utilization of resources in the operations of manufacturing, research, and services are emphasized.
 (TR)